 Human imagination continues to baffle scientists.
 In a study comparing pianists, those who imagined playing a melody performed almost identically to those who physically practiced.
 Elite athletes visualize a completed action before attempting it physically.
 Your imagination—creating a vision, blurs the lines of reality.

-Writing down goals and dreams involves the imagination, and likewise with profound effects.
-Dr. Gail Matthews’ took 267 participants and found that those who wrote down their goals with weekly check-points had a 76% success rate compared with 43% who only stated their goals.
+Writing down goals and dreams involves the imagination, and comes with profound effects.
+Dr. Gail Matthews’ took 267 participants and found that those who wrote down their goals with weekly check-points had a 76% success rate compared with 43% who only talked about their goals.

 Practically living out your dreams is fueled through “impractically” dreaming out your dream.
 Write down and visualize goals often.
 Clear, and detailed—seeing yourself celebrating at the finish line.

 Your dream won’t be presented on a silver platter.
-Every successful person bears scratches and scars.
+Every successful person bears scars.

 J.K.
 Rowling, chased her dream from the age of 5.
 But before Harry Potter took over the world, Rowling spent years deep in the valley.
-Losing her mother, a failed marriage, whilst raising a daughter, Rowling reflects, “I was as poor as you can get without being homeless.”
+She lost her mother; went through divorce; and was almost broke while raising a daughter.
+Rowling reflects, “I was as poor as you can get without being homeless.”

 10. Don’t just make a dollar, make a difference